 Overview of the European stock market landscape

-The European stock market is a diverse and complex ecosystem with multiple countries, currencies, and regulatory frameworks.
-Unlike the US, where a few major exchanges (like the NYSE and Nasdaq) dominate, Europe’s capital markets are decentralized, with each country operating its national exchange.
+The European stock market is a diverse, complex ecosystem spanning multiple countries, currencies, and regulatory frameworks.
+Unlike the US – where a few major exchanges (NYSE and Nasdaq) dominate – Europe’s capital markets are decentralised, with each country operating its own national exchange.

-To understand how to invest in the European market, it’s important to break it down into three layers:
+To understand how to invest in the European market, it helps to break it down into three layers:

 European Union (EU)

 The EU is a political and economic union of 27 member states.
-While the EU promotes financial market integration through regulation like MiFID II, each country still retains its own stock exchange and tax systems.
+While the EU promotes financial market integration through regulation like MiFID II, each country still operates its own stock exchange and tax system.

 Key stock exchanges in EU countries include:

-- Euronext (a pan-European exchange covering France, Italy, the Netherlands, Belgium, Portugal, Italy, and Ireland)
+- Euronext – a pan-European exchange covering France, the Netherlands, Belgium, Portugal, Ireland, Italy, and Norway (via Oslo Børs, which Euronext acquired in 2019).

 Other notable non-EU markets include:

-- Switzerland (SIX Swiss Exchange), known for large multinational companies like Nestlé, Novartis, and UBS
+- Switzerland (SIX Swiss Exchange) – home to large multinational companies like Nestlé, Novartis, Roche, and UBS, denominated in Swiss francs (CHF).

-- Iceland and Liechtenstein, smaller but accessible through certain brokers
+- Iceland and Liechtenstein – smaller markets that may be accessible through certain international brokers.

-These countries are not part of the EU or the Eurozone but are economically linked through the EEA (European Economic Area) or bilateral agreements, making them accessible to European investors.
+These countries aren’t EU members but are economically linked via the European Economic Area (EEA) or bilateral agreements, making them accessible to most European investors through major international brokers.

 How to invest in a European stock (or ETF) – step by step

-The European stock to buy will be ASML Holding N.V., a Dutch multinational corporation, one of the world’s leading manufacturers of chip-making equipment (one of its clients is Nvidia).
+The European stock we’ll buy is ASML Holding N.V., a Dutch multinational and one of the world’s leading manufacturers of chip-making equipment (its customers include Nvidia, TSMC, and Intel).
+ASML is a particularly clear example because it’s the largest European technology company by market capitalisation and is listed on Euronext Amsterdam.

-- Step 1: Open your Interactive Brokers account, search for “ASML”, and choose the second option (traded in the AEB – Euronext Amsterdam):
+- Step 1: open your Interactive Brokers account, search for “ASML,” and choose the listing on the AEB (Euronext Amsterdam):

 Then, select “stock”: